dugsq/xenograte-xct/xenode_lib/README.md

 ## Xenode Library

-This is where you save the Xenode.
+This is where you put the Xenodes you want to use.

 You can also download the already made Xenode from the following list:

-(Categorization is still in progress, you may see change in arrangement over time.)
+(categorization is still in progress, you may see change in arrangement over time.)

 * Email
   * [gmail-sender-xenode](https://github.com/Nodally/gmail-sender-xenode)